-Acceptance packages will be mailed to students’ home school advisors approximately 8 weeks after receiving a complete application, including JW202 visa supporting form and the acceptance letter.
+Acceptance packets, including JW202 visa supporting form and the acceptance letter, will be mailed to students’ home school advisors approximately 8 weeks after receiving a complete application.

-Exchange students are guaranteed on-campus housing, in the Joint Institute Dormitory together with JI students.
-Accommodation is either a double or triple shared room based on availability.
+Exchange students are guaranteed on-campus housing.
 Students will be billed by the JI after the semester starts.

 Living off-campus is not recommended.

 Estimated Cost of Living